gjwgit/aztext/README.md

-The *analyze* command takes a single sentence and returns the text analysis of the sentence, beginning with the confidence of the identified, the language, the level of positive sentiment, the key phrases separated by colons, and the identified entities, separated by colons.
+The *analyze* command takes a single sentence and returns the text analysis of the sentence, beginning with the confidence of the identified language, the language code, the sentiment (0 to 1 as negative to positive), the key phrases separated by colons, and the identified entities, separated by colons.

 ```console
 $ ml analyze aztext "I had a wonderful experience!
 The rooms were wonderful and staff helpful."